AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

     nsys profile -o <file_name> -c nvtx -p "do_hydro@*" -x true -e NSYS_NVTX_PROFILER_REGISTER_ONLY=0 ${EXE} ${INPUTS}
 ..

-    Again, it's important to remember that NSight Systems only analyzes a single contiguous block of time.
+    Again, it's important to remember that Nsight Systems only analyzes a single contiguous block of time.
 So, this will only give you a profile for the first instance of the named region.
-Plan your NSight System analyses accordingly.
+Plan your Nsight System analyses accordingly.

 #.
 Directly insert ``cudaProfilerStart\Stop`` around the region of code you want to
    analyze.
 Then, run with ``-c cudaProfilerApi``: